 - Facilitate research into the study of genes which affect human development and health

 The Consortium anticipates that consented data generated from the project will be used by others, such as required for developing new analytical methods, in understanding patterns of polymorphism and in refining critical intervals to map genes involved in specific

 phenotypes and diseases.

 Authors who use data from the project must acknowledge DECIPHER using the following wording “This study makes use of data generated by the DECIPHER community.
-A full list of centres who contributed to the generation of the data is available from http://decipher.sanger.ac.uk and via email from firstname.lastname@example.org.
-Funding for the project was provided by the Wellcome Trust.”
+A full list of centres who contributed to the generation of the data is available from https://decipher.sanger.ac.uk and via email from email@example.com.
+Funding for the project was provided by Wellcome.”

 Please also cite the following publication: DECIPHER: Database of Chromosomal Imbalance and Phenotype in Humans using Ensembl Resources.
 Firth, H.V. et al (2009).
 Am.J.Hum.Genet 84, 524-533 (DOI: dx.doi.org/10/1016/j.ajhg.2009.03.010)